luqmansen/luqmansen.github.io/content/scratchpads/Cross Database Query is Awful.md

 Apart from title, I will rant about Redshift in general.
-Some may be not factually correct, given my limited experience in data engineering, but it's the experience that I got first hand in this field, take it with a grain of 🧂
+Some may be not factually correct, given my limited experience in data engineering, but it's the experience that I got first hand in this field, take it with a grain of 🧂(Himalayan salt)

 ## Federated Query, No ETL, Win?